 At Goranson Bain Ausley, we do not pursue litigation lightly.
 We recognize that it is a serious course of action reserved for when the stakes are high.
 The kinds of issues that can be litigated effectively include physical or mental abuse, high conflict divorce or custody matters, or a spouse who is being unreasonable and will not negotiate in good faith.
 Your Goranson Bain Ausley attorney can best advise you on when to take your case to a courtroom.
 In experienced hands, litigation can be a powerful tool for moving things forward in divorce when other methods fail.

 Experienced Divorce Litigation Attorneys at Your Side

 Divorce—whether litigated or finalized through other means—is a major life transition.
 Knowing that you have the support of an attorney who is both capable and compassionate can help ease your way forward.
 The lawyers of Goranson Bain Ausley bring that dual strength to all their cases.
 They are recognized for their legal expertise, respected by judges, and opposing counsel alike.
 But they are also known for their empathy and understanding of the personal dimensions of divorce.
-No matter what your situation or how you choose to divorce, a working partnership with a Goranson Bain Ausley attorney in Austin, Plano, or Dallas can help successfully set the stage for your future.
+No matter what your situation or how you choose to divorce, a working partnership with a Goranson Bain Ausley attorney in Austin, Dallas, Fort Worth, Granbury, or Plano can help successfully set the stage for your future.
 Contact us today.